 - Death – Head-on collisions represent 29.9% of all vehicle-related fatalities.
 It’s the second most common type of deadly accident in the country, behind angle collisions.

 With the various factors involved in head-on accidents, it’s not surprising that they typically result in high medical bills.
 Emergency room visits and hospitalization are expensive.
 Many victims require months of ongoing medical treatment to recover from their injuries.
 The resulting bills can cause economic burdens and lead to unmanageable debt.
 You should not have to worry about your present or future medical bills related to the accident.

 The cost of repairing or replacing a car is expensive.
 Anyone can total their vehicle in this type of accident.

-How Can Our Tyler Car Accident Lawyers Help
+How Can Our Spring Car Accident Lawyers Help

-Herrman & Herrman takes pride in the legal services we provide to accident victims throughout south Texas.
+Herrman & Herrman takes pride in our legal services to accident victims throughout south Texas.
 We also serve our community by supporting various charitable organizations and fundraising events.

 Our English and Spanish-speaking staff can work with individuals injured in head-on crashes and help you understand your rights to pursue fair compensation.
 You can depend on us to fight by your side and work hard to reach a favorable outcome.

-If you have suffered injuries in a car accident in Tyler, contact Herrman & Herrman at (361) 882-4357 for a free consultation with a dedicated and knowledgeable head-on car accident lawyer.
+If you have suffered injuries in a car accident in Spring, Tx, contact Herrman & Herrman at (361) 882-4357 for a free consultation with a dedicated and knowledgeable head-on car accident lawyer.